Creating a Sauna

 Exterior rendering

-The design of the sauna started with its most central elements — the hearth, and the natural view behind it.
-I wanted the entire focus of the room to be on these two elements, which meant determining where to place the windows and then working backwards from here.
+The design of the sauna started with its most central elements: the hearth, and the view of the forest and nearby river.
+I wanted the entire focus of the room to be on these, which meant determining where to place the windows, placing the stove in front of them and then working backwards from there.

 The existing structure is 10' x 12'.
 I divided this space into the hot room, a small changing area, and a storage space.
 The hot room is approximately 6' x 9'10", with 7'6" ceilings (8' ceilings would have been nice, if they had fit).
-The benches use an L-shaped layout — an upper bench at 42" and lower bench at 22".
-Two windows look out onto the forest and nearby river.

 Stove selection